matbo87/snes9x_3ds/readme.md

 ## Change History

 v1.40 **(unofficial!)**

-- option to swap controllers between player1-player2 (Konami cheat ;))
+- Added Swap Game Screen option
+- Added switch controller option like in official Virtual Console (Play as Luigi in SMW, SF2 Training Mode, Konami cheat, ...)
-- custom bottom image and border for every game
+- Custom second screen image and border for every game
+- Game Info option for second screen
+- Provide more Hotkeys (Quick Save/Load, Swap Controllers)
+- Disable Analog to Digital Type option which allows you to use circle pad for hotkeys as well
 - All game related files like cheats or save states are now in a single folder (folder name = rom name)
+- Screenshots are now in PNG format
+- Removed BlargSNES DSP Core, update dsp-1

 v1.30